hl-valdemar/honeylang/README.md

 ## Design Principles

 1. **Structs are pure data.** No methods, no behavior, just field layout.
 2. **Namespaces hold behavior.** Functions, constants, types, nested namespaces.
 3. **Interfaces are contracts.** They specify what a namespace must provide.
 4. **Implementations are explicit.** You always see which namespace provides which functions at the call site.
 5. **No hidden dispatch.** Runtime polymorphism requires explicit vtables.
 6. **Composition over inheritance.** Build complex behavior by combining simple namespaces, not by inheriting from base classes.

 ## Error Handling

 Honey handles errors as values.
-There is no hidden control flow—a function that can fail declares this in its signature, and the caller must explicitly handle the possibility of failure.
+There is no hidden control flow — a function that can fail declares this in its signature, and the caller must explicitly handle the possibility of failure.

 ### Fallible Functions